km-kushmathur/multi-modal-rag-cheme/README.md

 ### A Tool Born From Frustration

-This RAG model was made out of frustration as a chemical engineering student.
+This Retrieval-Augmented Generation model was made out of frustration as a chemical engineering student.
 Unlike more popular majors like CS, ChemE has precious few resources to learn from outside the classroom.
 Our best bet is usually a 1,000-page textbook.

 So, instead of spending another 8 hours on my thermodynamics homework looking for one very specific equation, I built this.
 This RAG system is designed to help me find information faster and give me better answers than traditional LLMs that hallucinate like crazy.